Listen to the full sermon.

 now is the time

+The search for truth is about eternity and destiny.
 If you are listening and never received Jesus as your Lord and saviour, now is the time.
 God is searching for all who are willing.
-If your willing to receive Jesus as your Lord and saviour, simply open your heart and mind and say yes to Jesus.
+If you’re willing to receive Jesus as your Lord and saviour, simply open your heart and mind and say yes to Jesus.
 Just let Him into your heart and mind right now.

 let us pray